-“Wanting in the Usual Necessaries” – Medical Care at Pea Ridge
+“Wanting in the Usual Necessaries” – Medical Care at the Battle of Pea Ridge

 “The scene is silent and sad,” wrote General Samuel R. Curtis of the Battle of Pea Ridge. ”The vulture and the wolf have now the dominion, and the dead friends and foes sleep in the same lonely graves.”
 On three bloody days in March 1862, more than 4,000 Union and Confederate soldiers fell in rural northwest Arkansas.
 The isolation of many western battlefields from larger cities where shelter and supplies were more readily available made life extremely difficult for wounded soldiers.

 By the end of February 1862, Union forces had nearly cleared Missouri and northwestern Arkansas of Confederate troops.
 One more military victory in the area would solidify Union control of the region.
 Confederate General Earl Van Dorn initiated the Battle of Pea Ridge to prevent that from happening.

 When the battle began on the night March 6, 1862 the Union army operating in the area, the Army of the Southwest, was dangerously low on medical supplies, and their nearest stockpile was in St. Louis, MO, about 300 miles away.
 The head surgeon of the Army of the Southwest, W.C.
 Otterson, went there to resupply in early February, but had not yet returned when fighting broke out.

 When the wounded streamed toward the rear during the first full day of battle on March 7, surgeons needed a place to treat them.
 The largest settlement near the battlefield was called Leetown, but being on the American frontier meant it only contained 15-20 one-story buildings.